 The parish church in Jawor must have existed as early as 1242, because it was the first time that its parish priest named Valentine appeared in documents.
-The Gothic church of St. Martin began to be built at the turn of the 13th and 14th centuries, and in the Gothic period it was enlarged with chapels and porches.
+The Gothic church of St. Martin began to be built at the turn of the 13th and 14th centuries.
+The works were carried out in three stages: first, the perimeter walls of the nave and towers were built, then the inter-nave pillars, and finally the chancel with the sacristy.
+Already in the 15th century, the church was enlarged with a chapel and porches.
 Further works, mainly repairs, were continued in 1446.
 The next ones were probably carried out in 1533, because one of the towers collapsed then.
 In 1573, a staircase was erected in the western part of the nave, and at the turn of the 16th and 17th centuries, the southern porch was rebuilt.
 The church was renovated in the mid-17th century due to a fire that hit it in 1648.
 Subsequent renovations were carried out in the eighteenth century, in the years 1865-1866 and 1879, and most recently in 1962.

 The church was situated in the second block, north-west of the town square.
 The plot on which it was erected rested on the north and north-east sides against the city defensive wall, while on the other sides it was surrounded by a cemetery wall with entrances from the south-east and west.
 The rectory building was located on the eastern side.